 What are the benefits of a trust?

-A trust is a legal entity that can “own” assets.
-Benefits can include the ability to control the asset long after you pass, protect your assets from creditors, and reduce estate taxes.
+A trust is a legal entity that can hold title to “own” assets for the benefit of another.
+Benefits can include the ability to control the assets during a time of illness or disability or long after you pass, protect your assets from creditors, and reduce estate taxes.
 It simply depends on the type of trust you choose and what your specific goals are.

 Who needs a trust?

 - Your beneficiaries are not ready to receive a large lump sum inheritance (including grandchildren).

 - You own real property in multiple states.

 - Your total estate is above the estate tax exemption limits (in Washington State, the 2024 limit is $2.193 MM).

 - You want to provide financial management and asset protection for a surviving spouse.

 - You have a beneficiary who has special needs (including substance abuse and addiction).